-If you remember being a kid at all, chances are your memories are a mixture of awesome moments of triumph and glee, sprinkled with some incidents you'd rather forget.
+If you remember being a kid at all, chances are good that your memories are a mixture of awesome moments of triumph and glee, sprinkled with some incidents you'd rather forget.
 It's the same with everyone—life's unpleasant moments have a way of teaching you lessons.
 However, it's one thing to experience a natural consequence or have a moment of embarrassment for a childhood mistake, and it's another to be shamed for them.

 What is Shaming?

 One way to bring shame to a child is to focus on their mistakes, without any opportunity for redemption.
-Making a child feel that they are simply "bad" and not teaching them how to improve, or communicating your love and acceptance of who they are, causes deep pain and rejection that they will carry into adulthood.
+Making a child feel that they are simply "bad" and not teaching them how to improve, or communicating your love and acceptance of who they are, can cause deep pain and rejection that they will carry into adulthood.

 Child-Shaming: Is It a Form of Abuse?